aicpp/cloudsync/README.md

     --match-days 30
 ```

 Copy photos from local directory (for example mounted yandex.disk as davfs) to Dropbox directory.
+Dropbox directory should exists.
 ```bash
 #!/bin/bash